ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

     - The `spec.isCA` parameter set to `false` makes this certificate a "leaf" one that cannot be used to issue other certificates.

-    - There is no `spec.commonName` because the official cert-manager documentation recommends setting this attribute only in CA certificates, and avoid it in "leaf" certificates.
+    - There is no `spec.commonName` because the official cert-manager documentation recommends setting this attribute only in CA certificates, and leaving it unset in "leaf" certificates.

     - Its `duration` and `renewBefore` values are half of the ones set to the certificate of the intermediate CA issuing this Headlamp certificate.